 The fact that I collect solely for my own pleasure gives me the freedom to buy artwork based on an emotional decision rather than on a rational one.
 I don’t collect professionally or with an abundant ambition.
-I would say that I generally buy what I like and can afford and also my preferences are independent from any current trends.
-As a graphic designer I work with gallerists and artists in Berlin which keep me automatically updated on what’s going on as well as an ongoing dialogue with some of my art enthusiastic friends.
+I would say that I generally buy what I like and can afford, and also that my preferences are independent from any current trends.
+As a graphic designer I work with gallerists and artists in Berlin which means I’m automatically updated on what’s going.
+The ongoing dialogue I have with my art enthusiastic friends also helps for this.

 What’s important to you when collecting?

-I have to be moved by what I see and only I will know if it suits me or not.
+I have to be moved by what I see; only I will know if it suits me or not.
 My best purchases are always impulse buys, which are somehow based on an immediate instinct.
-I bought the Baselitz's Gute Hoffnung in Berlin, I saw it in a gallery and was immediately taken by the colour and title—it was an absolute impulse buy!
+I bought Georg Baselitz’s Gute Hoffnung in Berlin, I saw it in a gallery and was immediately taken by the colour and title—it was an absolute impulse buy!
 There are certain styles and colors that attract me such as the style of the 50s/60s and I love the photography from that era.
-When I was 24 I fell in love with the Marilyn Monroe portraits by Bert Stern, they are so sensual but tinged with sadness considering that she died only a few weeks later.
+When I was 24, I fell in love with the Marilyn Monroe portraits by Bert Stern.
+They are so sensual but tinged with sadness considering that she died only a few weeks later.
 It is the same with the Nico portrait by Jerry Schatzberg, which caught my attention when I saw it in a gallery in New York.
 It is full of happiness and gravity at the same time.

 After I had moved to Berlin I started to collect more local art and street art.
-For example Doppeldenk's Toast and Milk, or Artomie by Initial Roc / Mickey Mouse.
+For example Doppeldenk’s Toast and Milk, or Artomie by Initial Roc / Mickey Mouse.
 Pieces like that add humor, ease, and cynicism to any collection.
-Every piece of art has its own story and as a part of a private collection, which was carefully chosen by an individual, this piece of art is part of another new history and receives a whole new meaning.
-So the art that I buy definitely reflects my personality and every piece can be connected to certain time or feeling.
+Every piece of art has its own story and as a part of a private collection—carefully chosen by an individual—a piece can gain a whole other history, and a whole new meaning.
+All in all, the art that I buy definitely reflects my personality and every piece can be connected to certain time or feeling.

 In my mind the palm tree symbolizes warmth, freedom, and being far away.
 My brother used to live in California and I frequently visited him.
 The palm tree stands for that iconic Californian lifestyle and has become this “thing” that I started to collect, I can’t really explain it.
-My most recent acquisition is a photography by the German artist Hannah Herzberg, it is the most mysterious and abstract depiction of a palm tree that I own also the work of Julius Shulman is masterful, his use of color and his composition has always attracted me.
+My most recent acquisition is a photography by the German artist Hannah Herzberg.
+It is the most mysterious and abstract depiction of a palm tree that I own.
+I also find the work of Julius Shulman totally masterful, his use of color and his composition has always attracted me.

 I am a fan of mixing styles together—photography, painting, sculpture and so on.
 The flamingo is my third neon sign and I love the light.
 I think all kind of light installations add a certain warmth to a home and a collection.
 The pink flamingo is such an iconic and funny animal and it was a very personal gift.